 Driving danger No. 5: Motorcycles on the road

-When the weather heats up, you’ll find more motorcycles sharing the highways and byways.
+When the weather heats up, more motorcycles will share the highways and byways.
 You may encounter a lone biker or a pack of riders.
 It’s easy to lose sight of motorcyclists drifting in your blind spots.

 Look around carefully before changing lanes or turning, and keep a safe driving distance between you and a motorcycle in front of you in case you need to brake suddenly.
-Also, keep in mind that splitting lanes is legal in some states but not in others, so be vigilant when driving in other states.
+Also, remember that splitting lanes is legal in some states but not others, so be vigilant when driving in other states.

 Driving danger No. 6: Tire blowouts